 5. His time in solitary confinement was absolutely brutal

 McCain miraculously overcame the surgeries — but his fight didn’t end there.
-He was then sent to solitary confinement, which is where he remained for two years, U.S. News & World Report says.
+He was then sent to solitary confinement, which is where he remained for two years, according to U.S. News & World Report.